Table of Contents[Hide][Show]

 Overall, traveling with unvaccinated children did not complicate Heidi’s trip much, she says.
 “My only concern was that if one of the children had tested positive in The Bahamas, it would have made our return home difficult.”

 The U.S. State Department website warns: “If you choose to travel internationally, be sure to make contingency plans, as you may find yourself having to remain in a foreign country longer than originally planned.”

 Ongoing Reporting Requirements

-Atlantis Resort guests staying in The Royal, The Cove, The Reef, and The Coral hotels receive two tests for free.
+Atlantis Resort guests staying in The Royal, The Cove, The Reef and The Coral hotels receive two tests for free.
 Additional tests are $20.
+PCR tests are $165.

-Go old school and bring paper copies to prove your negative Covid test results.
-The authorities will accept an image on your phone, but Heidi was surprised to discover that her phone did not work in The Bahamas, so the hard copies came in handy.
-She had to show her family’s results at their home airport in Austin, Texas, before departure, to a customs officer upon arrival in The Bahamas, and at the gate of Atlantis Paradise Island before they were allowed onto the property.
+Go old school and bring paper copies to prove your negative COVID-19 test results.
+Although a phone image is acceptable, Heidi’s phone did not work in The Bahamas.
+Her paper copies came in handy.
+She had to show her family’s results at their home airport in Austin, Texas, before departure, to a customs officer upon arrival in The Bahamas and at the gate of Atlantis Paradise Island before they were allowed onto the property.
 While many things are different today with COVID-19 travel restrictions, The Bahamas will be ready to welcome you, and in light of the pandemic, there are additional travel precautions and testing required.